About Romulus

 Jail & Inmate Records

-The Wayne County Jail in Detroit serves as the primary detention facility for the entire county.
+The Wayne County Jail in Detroit is the primary detention facility for the entire county.
 The facility processes bookings and releases while maintaining an online inmate lookup service that allows the public to search for current detainees.
 Visitors must schedule appointments in advance and follow strict security protocols specific to the facility.
 Michigan's bond and bail process accepts cash, surety, or property bonds, with detailed procedures available through the jail's administrative office.

 Arrest Records